samhippo/mpv-scripts/README.md

 Ctrl+2 script_message move-file-datetime
 ```
 #### Usage
 Press ```Ctrl+2``` while playing a video file.
-The file will be moved to a timestamped subfolder e.g. *.\20200425203645\video.mkv*.
+The file will be moved to a timestamped subfolder (*.\20200425203645\video.mkv*).
 The timestamp remains until mpv is closed and reopened.
 If no other items exist in the playlist then mpv auto closes by default.
 ## ▶️  &nbsp; move-file-subfolder.lua
 Moves the currently playing video file to a specified subfolder.
 #### Installation